New UK DERMS Project Targets Flexibility Across Distribution and Transmission Grids

-A new active network management project in the U.K. will lay the foundations for a flexibility platform encompassing centralized and decentralized assets — the latest step in the country's push to enlist distributed energy resources (DERs) at grand scale to balance an increasingly renewable-powered grid.
+A new active network management project in the U.K. will lay the foundations for a flexibility platform encompassing centralized and decentralized assets — the latest step in the country's push to enlist distributed energy resources at a grand scale to balance an increasingly renewable-powered grid.

-The project will feature Smarter Grid Solutions’ (SGS) distributed energy resource management system (DERMS) software, already in use by several U.K. distribution network operators (DNOs).
+The project will feature Smarter Grid Solutions’ distributed energy resource management system (DERMS) software, already in use by several U.K. distribution network operators (DNOs).
 But this implementation will bridge both distribution and transmission networks, with the aim of providing a voltage control system that allows for all the necessary flexibility services and flexible generators to play their part.

 SGS claims that once the four-year project is up and running, it will free up capacity for 2 gigawatts of renewable power capacity and offer savings of £250 million ($345 million) if extended to all six DNOs in the country.

-The QUEST project was awarded £8 million by Ofgem’s Network Innovation Competition.
-It will operate across the service area of Electricity North West (ENW) as well as on the national system operated by National Grid ESO, which will join ENW as a project partner, along with Schneider Electric, ENW’s advanced distribution management system (ADMS) provider.
+The Quest project was awarded £8 million by Ofgem’s Network Innovation Competition.
+It will operate across the service area of Electricity North West (ENW), as well as on the national system operated by National Grid ESO, which will join ENW as a project partner, along with Schneider Electric, ENW’s advanced distribution management system provider.

-The launch of the QUEST project in partnership with ENW, means SGS is now working with all six DNOs.
+The launch of the Quest project in partnership with ENW means that SGS is now working with all six U.K. DNOs.

 Conflict control across the grid

 DNOs in the U.K. have begun ramping up flexibility services, while also seeing more and more distributed energy connecting.
-At the same time, advanced voltage control systems, such as ENW’s CLASS project, are working to provide demand response and fast frequency response functions.
+At the same time, advanced voltage control systems, such as ENW’s Class project, are working to provide demand response and fast frequency response functions.

 With all this activity, the challenge is how to prevent any conflicting actions on the network from impacting the service.